ALBruzos/ALBruzos.github.io/_pages/media.md

 <center> <h2>MY SCIENCE IN THE NEWS</h2> </center>
 <img src='/images/TiraFotos_3_media_AliciaLBruzos.png'>

-> Research publications which I co-authored were mentioned in more than 100 news in more than 40 different newspapers.
+> Research publications that I co-authored were mentioned in more than 150 news in more than 40 different newspapers and more than 10 countries.
+For instance, see here the [Wellcome Sanger Institute to media coverage report](https://twitter.com/BruzosAliciaL/status/1711356686546375093/photo/1) of my main PhD publication.
 In the following table you can check some of them:

 | News date | Newspaper or media | Headline and link |
 |  ---------------- | ---------------- | ---------------- |